certeu/morio/docs/docs/guides/goals/readme.md

   - With Morio, we wanted the flexibility to not merely ingest data, but also route, filter, transform, or duplicate data streams along the way.
 - **Single pane of glass**
-  - Before Morio, our log monitoring service was focussed on on-prem infrastructure, while we used the cloud providers' native tools to monitor cloud infrastructure.
+  - Before Morio, our log monitoring service was focused on on-prem infrastructure, while we used the cloud providers' native tools to monitor cloud infrastructure.
   - With Morio, we want a single pane of glass to monitor all infrastructure under